microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-assignmentrequests.md

 ### Example 4: Request a package and provide a justification

+The following example shows how to request an access package and provide justification to the approver.

 #### Request

-The following example shows how to request an access package and provide justification to the approver.
+The following example shows a request.

 <!-- {
   "blockType": "request",